kminartz/NeuralCPM/README.md

 pip install -r requirements.txt
 ```

-For GPU acceleration, you may need to adapt the above to install a GPU accelerated version compatible with your hardware, see [these instructions](https://docs.jax.dev/en/latest/installation.html).
+For GPU acceleration, you may need to adapt the above, see [these instructions](https://docs.jax.dev/en/latest/installation.html).

 You can run the following commands to quickly check if your install seems to work correctly: